Policy paper

 These issues can be addressed by embedding basic software security practices across the software market - as set out in the the Software Security Code of Practice

-The Software Security Ambassadors scheme was announced on 6 January 2026 as part of the launch of the Government Cyber Action Plan.
+The Software Security Ambassadors scheme was announced on 6 January 2026 as part of the publication of the Government Cyber Action Plan.
+A ministerial launch event was held on 15 January 2026.

 Read the press notice.